Sorry, you need to enable JavaScript to visit this website.

 Of course, taxes shouldn’t be your only consideration when investing.
 It’s also important to consider your investment goals, risk tolerance, time horizon, and the current market conditions when planning your investment moves.

 It’s also worth acknowledging just how complex these decisions can be.
 If you don’t feel comfortable or qualified to direct your own investments, especially as it relates to the tax consequences, consider seeking professional guidance.
-A financial professional can offer insight on your unique situation.
+A financial or tax professional can offer insight on your unique situation.

-1 IRS, “Topic no. 409, Capital gains and losses,” January 2024.
+2 IRS, “Topic no. 409, Capital gains and losses,” September 2025

 The Currency editors